stezzzy/coding-quiz/README.md

 ## Description

-Coding Quiz to test your knowledge (and speed!) coded in HTML, CSS, and Javascript.
-Allows user to  The user can then .
-Then, at the end of the quiz the user can go to the highscore page and save their final highscore.
+A basic coding quiz to test a user's knowledge (and speed!).
+This project is written in HTML, CSS, and Javascript.

-Target Audience: Aspiring web-developers.
+Target Audience: Aspiring web developers.

-This project will allow users to study some of the basic web-development language concepts that they either have already, or should learn along with the basics of HTML, CSS, and Javascript in a gameified manner.
+This project will allow users to study some of the basic web development language concepts that they either have already, or should learn along with the basics of HTML, CSS, and Javascript in a gameified manner.

 ## Usage